bcourter/bcourter.github.io/_posts/2024-04-12-differential-engineering.md

 On the other hand, this model shows that a designer is most interested in navigating an available set of design parameters explore a large design space of shapes to achieve a fitness goal.
 Somehow, the designer needs to use a set of fitnesses to update the set of parameters.
 And we only have one shape $$\Shape$$ for every vector of input parameters $$\parameters$$ and vector of fitnesses $$\fitness$$.

 What is the map from fitnesses to parameters?
 It's the inverse of MDA, the origin story for the term "inverse engineering."
-In many cases, we might optimize a design by minimizing a scalar loss function.
+In many cases, we might optimize a design by minimizing a scalar "loss function."
 Various optimization techniques such topology optimization and multi-disciplinary optimization (MDO) are examples of this setup.

 Therefore, the job of the designer is to find the magical set of parameters to achieve a set of fitnesses that pleases all stakeholders, while being unconcerned about the output shape.
 Given any shape and fitnesses, the designer tweaks the design until it's optimal.
 In such a world, it might be helpful to know in what direction and how far to turn a knob to get the intended result.
 The tools of calculus provide such an estimate.